Companhia das Letras: History

-In 2015, Nielsen BookScan stated that "Companhia das Letras is the second largest book publisher with an 8.08% market share in Brazil".
-In 2017, BookScan updated Companhia das Letras as "the largest book publisher with over 5,000 titles and 34 Nobel Prize winners" (Baensch, 2006).
+In 2015, Nielsen BookScan determined "Companhia das Letras is the second largest book publisher with an 8.08% market share in Brazil."
+In 2017, BookScan listed Companhia das Letras as "the largest book publisher with over 5,000 titles and 34 Nobel Prize winners".

-In addition, its publisher, Luiz Schwarcs, received the London Book Fair's 2017 Lifetime Achievement Award.
-David Roche, a member of the London Book Fair Advisory Group, commented: "Luiz is one of the world's leading publishers, and his name could be said to represent the Brazilian publishing industry" (Caiaty, 2019).
+In 2017, Luiz Schwarcz won the London Book Fair's Lifetime Achievement Award.
+David Roche, a London Book Fair Advisory Group member, said, "Luiz is one of the world's leading publishers, and his name could be said to represent the Brazilian publishing industry".